bobbytitch/seditiontracker.github.io/docs/_suspects/stephen-baker.md

 occupation: Music Teacher
 affiliations: Oath Keepers (likely), Red Elephants (likely)
 jurisdiction: Federal
-image: stephen-baker.png
+image: /images/preview/stephen-baker.png
-preview: stephen-baker.png
+suspect: stephen-baker.png
 booking:
 courtroom:
 courthouse:
 quote: "I was inside for like an hour, dude.
 I was one of like the last 10 people in there."
 title: Stephen Baker charged on February 1st, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.